 Questioning our beliefs is the beginning of freedom.
-See how why you should cultivate this mindset.
+It starts by asking, is what I believe correct?
+See why you should cultivate this mindset.

 Has it ever occurred to you that you might be wrong?